ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 You can start from any tweet and it will find all the tweets of the thread:
 `tweet_threading("1461776330584956929")`.

-The interest on download and keep track of interactions in twitter is big.
+There is a lot of interest in downloading and keeping track of interactions on Twitter.
-It is big enough that Twitter is releasing a new API to provide more information about this.
+The amount of interest is big enough that Twitter is releasing a new API to provide more information of this nature.

 ## **Future**